 - Persons wishing to visit a detainee in a prison or place of detention must be tested within three days of visiting and be declared negative

-- Contact sports permitted.
-Players and fans will be considered two separate groups, meaning there can be no more than two hundred and fifty persons shall be permitted at any time as spectators or as participants of the relevant sport
+- Contact sports are permitted.
+There can be no more than 500 persons permitted at any time as spectators or as participants of the relevant sport

 - Persons renting any shared scuba or snorkelling equipment must register with the Department of Environmental Health

-- Gathering of boats will be able to take place with up to 250 people gathered
+- Gatherings of boats will be able to take place with up to 500 people

 - Students are not required to wear masks or physically distance, however physical contact is strongly discouraged and the wearing of masks is optional